IBM/xgboost-smote-detect-fraud/README.md

 ![](https://github.com/IBM/xgboost-smote-detect-fraud/blob/master/image/analyze_results.PNG)

 We can tune the model to enhance the F1 score, recall & precision scores as per our requirement.
-Since the data is highly
+Since the data is highly imbalanced, the accuracy metric results alone would not suffice.
+We can explore more on "parameters tuning for optimisation (which is a iterative process)" on all the three statistical techniques and evaluate the results.

+Depending on the system configueration, we can select the Bagging or Boosting Algorithm.
+Bagging improves accuracy of machine learning algorithms by creating aggregated models with less variance.
+Boosting is an ensemble technique which emphasizes on training for weak learners to create a strong learner that can make accurate predictions.

 ###  The flow of the whole process could be summed up in the following diagram

 ![](https://github.com/IBM/xgboost-smote-detect-fraud/blob/master/image/flow.PNG)

 When faced with imbalanced data sets there is no one stop solution to improve the accuracy of the prediction model.
 In most cases, synthetic techniques like SMOTE will outperform the conventional oversampling and undersampling methods.
-Bagging improves stability & accuracy of machine learning algorithms.
-Boosting is an ensemble technique to combine weak learners to create a strong learner that can make accurate predictions.
+In this pattern, we can see the changes in the output with different runs using different techniques and users can play around a bit with the parameters tuning to arrive at optimum results.
+This is an attempt to demonstrate the methodology to handle imbalanced data and generate predictive models.

 # Troubleshooting